 People use it to show off their lives, and connect with others who share their interests.
 It’s mostly driven by high-impact stimulating visuals, which scream extrovert personality.

 Introvert (brand) personality types are more inward looking.
-They’re typically more cerebral, considered and calming.
-That made us think of book publishers like Penguin.
-They’d be introvert in terms of their brand personality.
+They’re more cerebral, considered and calming.
+A brand like the book publishers Penguin would be introvert in terms of brand personality.
 They choose their words carefully.
 And they encourage customers to think deeply, and see the world in a more thoughtful way.

 High agreeableness personality types are seen as pleasant, friendly and considerate.
 They find it easy to get on with different types of people.
 They’re good at socialising, meeting new people, and are generally seen as more socially popular.